FelixOnline/v2/content/articles/2016-2-5-rag-mag-accused-of-harassment-and-bullying.md

 Not banning it as such, the union strongly advised RAG to surrender all leftover copies as well as issue an apology to all those affected, understood by FELIX to be the Union President.

 FELIX has seen the 16 page handout, which is mainly adverts for RAG week events, including the bungee jump, tunnel tours and the Valentine’s Ball.
-There are three or four pages of ‘satire’ of the union\-hack variety, which \(obviously\) we are unable to print here.
+There are three or four pages of ‘satire’ of the union-hack variety, which (obviously) we are unable to print here.
 The offending piece was a mock diary entry, reminiscent of FELIX Hangman’s ‘Diary of a Fresher’ written from the perspective of the Union President.

 Its writer told FELIX they were “appalled” at the union’s decision to “censor” the piece.

-“I hope that the Union's attempts to withdraw all copies of the uncensored version will not be successful, and that the students who do get to see the Mag as\-is will realise how absurd the response of the Union has been”.
+“I hope that the Union's attempts to withdraw all copies of the uncensored version will not be successful, and that the students who do get to see the Mag as-is will realise how absurd the response of the Union has been”.

 500 copies of the 2000 magazines RAG printed have already been given out around campus.
 This cost RAG around £400.